matusiakp/Test/README.md

 Because the Tronxy X5S is quite high and the main emphasis is mostly also on the top I created that brace to stabilize the frame for fast, short movements (my version is a modification project from thingiverse, it is smaller so I could mount it in every corner).
-On the thingiverse you can find another bracket you can choose the version you like best Adding this simple Tronxy X5S upgrade will prevent the frame from flexing and increase the quality of your prints.
+On the thingiverse you can find another corner bracket you can choose the version you like best.
+Adding this simple Tronxy X5S upgrade will prevent the frame from flexing and increase the quality of your prints.

 Download step:<br>
 <a href="???">Corner bracket</a><br>
 <a href="???">Stabilization brace</a><br><br>
-Link to thingiverse:
+Link to thingiverse:<br>
 <a href="https://www.thingiverse.com/thing:2771055">Corner bracket 1</a><br>
 <a href="https://www.thingiverse.com/thing:2878626">Corner bracket 2</a><br>
 <a href="https://www.thingiverse.com/thing:2753168">Corner bracket 3</a><br>
+<a href="https://www.thingiverse.com/thing:2850306">Corner bracket 4</a><br>
 <a href="https://www.thingiverse.com/thing:3117578">Stabilization brace</a><br>

 ## Top Cable Chain <a name="head5"></a>